Diabetes in Cats: Symptoms - Treatment and More

 It’s important for pet parents to take note of this all-important feedback, especially when it comes to managing serious feline health issues like diabetes mellitus.
 Recognizing the early warning signs of this chronic and often debilitating endocrine disease can play a huge role in helping you improve your cat’s chances of remission.

-To help you recognize those symptoms and navigate this important topic, we’ve put together a guide featuring insight from three leading veterinarians — Better With Cats veterinary advisor, Dr. Georgina Ushi Phillips, DVM; small animal veterinarian and Dog Lab consultant, Dr. Sara Ochoa, DVM; and Excited Cats veterinary spokesperson, Dr. Maureen K. Murithi, DVM.
+To help you recognize those symptoms and navigate this important topic, we’ve put together a guide featuring insight from three leading veterinarians — Better With Cats Veterinary Advisor, Dr. Georgina Ushi Phillips, DVM; Small Animal Veterinarian and Dog Lab consultant, Dr. Sara Ochoa, DVM; and Excited Cats Veterinary Spokesperson, Dr. Maureen K. Murithi, DVM.
 Together, we will review causes, symptoms, treatments for feline diabetes, so you can provide the best care for your pet.

 What is diabetes mellitus in cats?

 Diabetes mellitus is one of the most common endocrine diseases among cats, second only to hyperthyroidism.
-In veterinarian-speak, it’s defined as persistent hyperglycemia and glycosuria due to insulin deficiency.
+In veterinarian-speak, it’s defined as persistent hyperglycaemia and glycosuria due to insulin deficiency.
 In pet parent terms, says Dr. Ochoa, that means something is preventing your cat's pancreas from producing enough insulin to maintain a normal blood sugar level.
 And when that happens, cats may experience vomiting, excessive thirst, and a whole host of other diabetes complications.

 What are the different types of feline diabetes?